 - The Code of Conduct policy sets the standards of ethical behaviour expected of staff and students.
 Staff should abide by the principles set out in the Code of Conduct policy and students should abide by principles set out in the Student Code of Conduct policy .
 Staff and other individuals who enter into a range of relationships with the University (including contractors, visiting fellows and volunteers) have a responsibility to act honestly, responsibly and impartially in accordance with the Code of Conduct.

 - Fraud and corruption prevention, control and reporting is the responsibility of all staff.

 - The University faces a wide range of potential fraudulent conduct by both internal and external parties, and has put in place various mechanisms to address the risks arising from any incident of fraud.

-- Operational fraud includes, but is not limited to:
+- Fraud includes, but is not limited to:

 - obtaining property, a financial advantage or any other benefit by deception;

 - causing a loss, or avoiding or creating a liability by deception;

 - providing false or misleading information to the University, or failing to provide information where there is an obligation to do so;

 - making, using or possessing forged or falsified documents;